AnthonyMichaelTDM/my-crispy-arcolinux-configs/Scripts/configure-brightness-README.md

 usage:
 sudo -n {path to script}/brightness_script.sh {command} {argument}

-	{path to script} == the path to the directory containing the script {command} == either '-inc', 'inc', or '-dec', 'dec' -inc means the script will increase the brightness -dec means the script will decrease the brightness {argument} == an integer between 0 and 100 representing the percentage the brightness should increase / decrease by
+{path to script} == the path to the directory containing the script {command} == either '-inc', 'inc'; '-dec', 'dec'; or '-set','set'
+		-inc means the script will increase the brightness -dec means the script will decrease the brightness -set means the script will set the brightness {argument} == an integer between 0 and 100 representing the percentage the brightness should increase by, decrease by, or be set to

 to bind this to a hotkey, (like i did), you must whitelist the script with sudoers do that by: